jasonluo07/express-typescript-todo-list/README.md

 - GitHub Actions: A CI/CD platform that automates software development workflows.

 - AWS EC2: A cloud-based compute service used to run applications and services.

+## Tools

+- ESLint: A static code analysis tool that helps identify problematic patterns in your JavaScript and TypeScript code, ensuring a consistent code style across the project.

+- Airbnb JavaScript Style Guide: Airbnb JavaScript Style Guide: A widely adopted style guide for JavaScript that promotes best practices and clean, readable code.
+This project follows the Airbnb style guide through the ESLint configuration.

+- Prettier: An opinionated code formatter that helps maintain a consistent code style by automatically formatting your code upon saving.

+- CSpell(Code Spell Checker): A spell checker for code that helps identify and fix typos in your codebase.

+## Commit Message Guidelines

+This project follows the [Angular Commit Guidelines](https://github.com/angular/angular/blob/main/CONTRIBUTING.md#-commit-message-guidelines) for commit messages.
+By adhering to these guidelines, we can generate a clear and readable git history, as well as automate the generation of changelogs.

+## Coming Soon

+- Husky and lint-staged integration: Automatically enforce code style and formatting rules before each Git commit, ensuring a consistent codebase and reducing code review overhead.

+- API Docs

 # Project Structure